TWENTY months old

 I don’t know how he handled it, how he sat down there and watched his kids lose the magic of Christmas, as all the love we once shared seemed to shrivel and shrink and separate into individual hurting hearts.

-In the years to come, I want my children to not receive seventy-two presents, but rather a reasonable amount they can anticipate and appreciate.
+In the years to come, I want my children to not receive seventy-two presents, but rather a reasonable number they can appreciate.
 I want them to understand that our family being together, all under the same roof, is what’s to be celebrated.
-And sledding and cookie baking and classic movie watching, all done as a family, is what’s to be treasured and remembered–that’s what it was always about for you, underneath the fancy parties, underneath our obscene amount of presents.
+And sledding and cookie baking and classic movie watching, all done as a family, is what’s to be treasured and remembered–that’s what it was always about for you, underneath the fancy parties, underneath our absurd amount of presents.

 I don’t mean to sound like a sad humbug.
 Because I really am looking forward to this month of December.
-Kati is coming home from Texas, Allison turns 24, Yoga Flow is having a holiday party, my friends are getting together on numerous occasions, my father-in-law has his annual birthday dinner and we are seriously trying for baby number two.
+Kati is coming home from Texas, Allison turns 24, Yoga Flow is having a holiday party, and we have started seriously trying for baby number two.

 With doubt and hesitation stopping the “trying process” for months now, I finally know it’s time.
-It’s safe to say Chris has a good month ahead of him.
+It’s safe to say Chris has a good few months ahead of him.
+And at least making-out isn’t a requirement to make a baby, because still, I have yet to heal and cannot kiss him.

 Not much is new in the world of Everett.
 Each morning, he gets up around 6 a.m. and we go downstairs to watch cartoons for an hour or so.
 It’s our lazy time together, when I make breakfast and wake up the house, starting laundry and getting my coveted cup of coffee.

-He likes dancing to oldies and when Sherrrrrrrrry…..Sherry babyyyyy comes on, he nods his head and shakes his little body, still while readying.
+He likes dancing to oldies and when Sherrrrrrrrry…..Sherry babyyyyy comes on, he nods his head and shakes his little body, still while reading.
 It’s so cute.

 Everett always looks like he’s going to burst of joy–never have I met such a happy kid.
 He feels like my own extra special exception.

-After playtime, he takes a nap, I do my little meditation and start writing until he wakes up.
+After playtime, he takes a nap, I sit with my new habit of meditation, then start writing until he wakes up.
 Sometimes I get an hour, sometimes even two, but when he’s up, I’m a mom again and I close my office door (which is really just our spare bedroom).
 I never want to get lost between following a personal dream and doing what makes me most happy–mothering.
 They have to balance and blend and not outweigh the other, otherwise, I’d have to set this book aside.

-I’ve consistently meditated Monday through Saturday for almost an entire month now, starting with eight minutes in the morning.
-I’ve upped my time to ten minutes now–oooooh, and that’s all together one hour per week that I get to sit, breathe, clear my mind and make space for more good and positivity.
+I’ve consistently meditated Monday through Saturday for almost an entire month now.
+I set my timer for ten minutes, and that’s all together one hour per week that I get to sit, breathe, clear my mind, and make space for more good and positivity.

 The most important thing I have learned in ten years of practicing yoga is breathing.
 It’s not forward bending, not standing on my hands, not even learning how to teach.
 It’s simply the breath.